shadow/shadow-plugin-tor/src/torflow/README.md

 (nodeCap * sum of measured bandwidths) has its measurement clipped to that value.

- + socksPort (9000): The port used to connect to the Tor instance.
+ + socksPort: The port used to connect to the Tor instance.

  + ctlPort: The TorControl port, set in the arguments to the tor plugin.
+Use multiple socksPort:ctlPort pairs, joined by colons, one for each worker.

  + server: The name of the test fileserver which TorFlow builds circuits to connect to.

  + port: The port to connect to on the test fileserver.
+Use multiple server:port pairs, joined by commas, one for each worker.